OutSystems Cloud Services

 How it works

 Daily backups of the production database are executed automatically, with no downtime.
 Backups are stored in multiple data centers within the same AWS Region of the OutSystems environment.
-To further minimize performance impact, the backups are executed between midnight and 2 AM, in the time zone of the AWS Region of the environment.
+To further minimize performance impact, the backups are executed 3 hours before the defined maintenance window to avoid any impact on the scheduled activities, in the time zone of the AWS Region of the environment.

 less than 24 hours (depends on data volume)